One of Central America’s Most Dangerous Borders

 During this time we had fallen in love with the local buses unique to Central America.
-These were known to travelers as “Chicken Buses” largely due to the fact that it’s not uncommon for animals to be transported on them.
-They were old school buses from North America, they blew clouds of black smoke and sounded like they were dying .
+These were known to travellers as “Chicken Buses” largely due to the fact that it’s not uncommon for animals to be transported on them.
+They were old school buses from North America, they blew clouds of black smoke and sounded like they were dying.
 Old stickers still resided on the walls and roof while the names of kids were scratched into the seats.
-In places like Nicaragua the windows were never closed, for they were the lungs of the bus and the only thing standing between the passengers and heat exhaustion.
+In places like Nicaragua, the windows were never closed, for they were the lungs of the bus and the only thing standing between the passengers and heat exhaustion.

 At all the stations, mobile vendors would enter the buses.
 They walked the already crowded aisles selling food and snacks.
 Often passengers would become collateral damage as they pushed and shoved their way to the back of the bus in search of customers.
 The types of food were endless although one type caught my eye.
 They were small clear bags filled with a piece of fried chicken, white rice and a tortilla wrap.
 The bags were blown up with air, acting as a protective layer like a large single bubble from bubble wrap paper.
 This was Central America’s very own fast food!